-How I Got to New Orleans
+How to Get Cheap Flights to New Orleans

 Spirit randomly has flights for one penny and you can book them online or at the airport and only pay the taxes for the flight.
-If you book at the airport you will save the $19.99 passenger usage fee that is applied each way, so just under $39.98 on a round trip flight per person.
+If you book at the airport you will save the $19.99 passenger usage fee that is applied each way, a savings of just under $40.00 on a round trip flight per person.
 Since I was traveling for the weekend I could easily fit everything I needed in a bag that fits under the seat and flies for free.
 Here are tips on maximizing savings while flying Spirit Airlines.

 New to Airbnb?
 Sign up here and save $40 on your first stay.
-If you’re nervous about renting an Airbnb, don’t be, here are 8 tips for a great Airbnb experience.
+If you’re nervous about renting an Airbnb, don’t be.
+Here are 8 tips for a great Airbnb experience.

 After stuffing our faces with beignets from the original beignet spot in New Orleans we walked to Jackson Square, which is just across the street.
 Jackson Square houses the Jackson Square Cathedral and is a staple landmark in New Orleans.

 Within and around the square you will see vendors selling artwork, musicians playing jazz, a number of physic and tarot card readers and many others doing odd acts for tips.
 You will also get a taste of the beautiful architecture the French Quarter has to offer.

 After walking the square and surroundings areas it was time to head to our New Orleans cooking class at The Mardis Gras School of Cooking.
 This class takes place in the owner’s home and it is a really nice setting.
 It scheduled to lasts 3.5 hours and also includes unlimited mimosas, bellini’s, and wine.